exercism/javascript/docs/PROGRAMMING_TIPS.md

   On Function name `get(studentId, subject)`, you can't tell what it is geting mark for or what it is getting or whether it is getting Studnet name or Age or their marks.
   Function `getStudentGrade(studentId, subject)` told you everything you need to know about what it does.
   It will return the student grade.
-- Don't make the name too short or too long.
+### Don't make the function name too long

-  It is good to be clear and precise but take care not to make too long name.
+Take care not to make a function name too long.
-  `checkStudentFailOrPassOrMeritOrDistinction(mark)` is an example of a unneccessarily long function name.
+For example,  `checkStudentFailOrPassOrMeritOrDistinction(mark)` is an unnecessarily long function name.
-  The longer the name is, the harder it get to remember and the more space it takes on the computer screen.
+The longer the name is, the harder it gets to remember and the more space it takes on the computer screen.

+### Don't make the function name too short
-  On the other hand. making the name too short will also cause confusion.
+Conversely, making a function name too short can also confuse readers.
-  `checkFPMD(mark)` is an example of the bad shortened name because when another programmer look at the function, he would get confused by what 'FPMD' mean.
+For example, `checkFPMD(mark)` is a bad function name as it isn't immediately obvious what 'FPMD' means.

 ### Use the name that everyone understands.

 Your function name should be understandable by everyone who reads your code.